 The southeastern part of the province is largely privately owned agricultural land, and the northern and western parts are largely publicly owned forested land.
 There is, however, a substantial area of privately owned agricultural land in the Peace River Country of northwestern Alberta.
 There are also large areas in National Parks along the Rocky Mountains and in the far north of the province.
 The province calls the area of mostly publicly owned forested land (excluding those National Parks) the Green Area, and the area of mostly privately owned agricultural land the White Area.
 About 90% of the harvested timber volume in Alberta comes from the Green Area.

 Our focus for this study is the Green Area surrounding the towns of Hinton, Edson, and Whitecourt in west-central Alberta.
 These locations were chosen as they host several forest products companies and are located near forest areas with substantial harvesting activity.
-We assume that a potential forest residue based bioenergy plant would be located near an existing forest products mill, as timber harvesting is occurring to supply those mills, and the requisite forest road network would already be developed.
+We assume that a potential forest residue-based bioenergy plant would be located near an existing forest products mill, as timber harvesting is occurring to supply those mills, and the required forest road network would already be developed.
 Locating a forest residue processing plant near a forest products mill would also allow for convenient access to mill residues.

-The forest management areas which supply most of the timber to mills near our three locations are West Fraser Mills Ltd. (Hinton), West Fraser Mills Ltd. (Edson), Weyerhaeuser Company Limited (Pembina Timberlands), Millar Western, Blue Ridge Lumber Inc., and ANC Timber Ltd.

 We used the Weyerhaeuser oriented strand board plant in Edson, the Millar Western Forest Products Ltd. pulp mill in Whitecourt, and the West Fraser pulp mill in Hinton as the three locations that we analyze for a potential forest residue-based bioenergy facility.

 Data

-We used a number of publicly available datasets to create the township-level (9.778 km by 9.716 km, 9 500 ha) summary data used in our analysis.
-Most of the data are freely available on the World Wide Web (WWW).
-Much of the data processing required for this study was manipulation of spatial data.
-This was done using the QGIS geographic information system software [28] and add-ons.
+We used a number of publicly available datasets to create the township-level (typically 9.778 km by 9.716 km, or9 500 ha) summary data used in our analysis.
+Most of the data are freely available on the World Wide Web.
 All national level data were clipped to the Alberta provincial boundary for further analysis.

 The datasets are introduced here.
 Their use will be discussed in detail later.